spiral/shopify-starter-kit/README.md

 - Placing page styles directly in templates to speed up page loading
 - Using linting and code styling tools
 - Customized auto-corrections style code at the time of commit creation
+- Prepared CI/CD for github and gitlab repos

 All templates in `./src` folder based on `shopify starter theme` and provide **BEM** naming methodology (Block, Element, Modifier).
 Advanced mode supports partial relocation to the new structure and all files in `./theme` folder will work fine.